nagashimam/learnstorybook.com/content/intro-to-storybook/angular/en/get-started.md

 # Start the component explorer on port 6006:
 npm run storybook

-# Run the frontend app proper on port 4200:
+# Run the frontend app properly on port 4200:
 npm run start
 ```